Ministry of Magic

-The Ministry of Magic is the government of the Magical community of Britain in J. K. Rowling's Wizarding World, headed by an official entitled the Minister for Magic.
-The magical government in Britain is first mentioned in Harry Potter and the Philosopher's Stone; the Ministry makes its first proper appearance in Harry Potter and the Order of the Phoenix (2003).
-Throughout the books, it is regularly depicted as corrupt, elitist and completely incompetent, with its high-ranking officials blind to ominous events and unwilling to take action against threats to wizard society.
-Dolores Umbridge was placed at Hogwarts to see what was going on at the school and prevent the news that Lord Voldemort was back from spreading.
-It reaches a zenith of corruption before being effectively taken over by Voldemort.
-At the end of the final book, following Voldemort's death, Kingsley Shacklebolt takes over the ministry, changing it for the better.
-By the time of Harry Potter and the Cursed Child, Hermione Granger is the Minister for Magic.
+The Ministry of Magic is a fictional government of the British wizarding community in the fictional universe of Harry Potter for Britain and Ireland.
+It is led by an official called the Minister for Magic, and is first mentioned in Harry Potter and the Philosopher's Stone.
+Throughout the novels, it is regularly depicted as corrupt, elitist and completely incompetent, with its high-ranking officials blind to ominous events and unwilling to take action against threats to wizard society.
+In Order of the Phoenix, Dolores Umbridge was placed at Hogwarts to observe the happenings within the school (acting as a ministry plant), and prevent the spread of news concerning the return of Lord Voldemort.
+It reaches a zenith of corruption, before being effectively taken over by Lord Voldemort.
+At the end of the final book, following Lord Voldemort's death, Kingsley Shacklebolt is revealed to have become the Minister of Magic.

 Composition and status

 Connection to Muggle world

 Each new Muggle Prime Minister receives a visit from the Minister for Magic, who informs them of the existence of the wizarding world.
 The Minister explains that they will contact the Prime Minister only in circumstances in which the events of the wizarding world may affect Muggles.
-For example, the Minister has to inform the Prime Minister if dangerous magical artefacts or animals are to be brought into Britain.
+For example, the Minister has to inform the Prime Minister if dangerous magical artefacts or animals are to be brought into the UK.

-The Ministry keeps in touch with the British Prime Minister via a wizard's portrait in the Prime Minister's office at 10 Downing Street.
-The portrait, which cannot be removed from the wall (because of a Permanent Sticking Charm in place), notifies the Prime Minister of the Minister for Magic's arrival and, after they have been notified, the Minister for Magic appears in their office via the fireplace which has specifically been hooked up to the Floo Network.
-The Ministers for Magic who appear in the Harry Potter series, such as Cornelius Fudge and Rufus Scrimgeour, tend to act in a somewhat patronising manner towards the Muggle Prime Minister.

-The Ministry government succeeded the earlier "Wizards' Council," the earliest-known form of government for the wizarding world of Harry Potter.
-According to Pottermore, it was formally established in 1707.